DiptarajSinha/ai-weatherhub/README.md

 # AI Weather Hub ☀️⚡️

-A sleek, mobile-first weather application powered by OpenWeather API and Gemini AI.
+A sleek, weather web-app powered by OpenWeather API and Gemini AI.
 Instantly get precise weather updates, ask the built-in chatbot anything, and receive creative, weather-appropriate activity suggestions—all in an elegant, responsive UI.

 ## 🚀 Features